About the project (2025-2026)

 2. Sense of Direction

-But a sense of purpose without a sense of direction doesn’t make any sense.
-Knowing what you want to do but not being able to say where you want to go with it is just silly?
+But a sense of purpose without a sense of direction doesn’t make much sense.
+Knowing what you want to do but not being able to say where you want to go with it is just silly.
 What’s the point of wandering around aimlessly?
 So, you need purpose ánd direction.
 But that still doesn’t cover it.

 3. Sense of Urgency

-Without a sense of urgency, a sense of purpose and a sense of direction are dead in the water.
+Without a sense of urgency, your sense of purpose and direction are dead in the water.
 Because ‘you gotta do what you gotta do’ when you are able to.
 Nów’s the time!
 Knowing what you want to do and where you want to go must be accompanied by a sense of speed, forward momentum, energy, passion, you know, SPUNK!
-You know what you want and how you want to do it, so get crackin’, don’t hesitate, take care of it NOW, get going, go, go, go!
+When you know what you want and how and where, you just get crackin’.
+There’s no point in hesitating or procratinating, take care of it NOW, just GO, GO, GO!

 Flipping through the pages of my note book I find myself back in February of 2021, smack down in the middle of the Corona Pandemic, contemplating my next moves to compose and arrange my second jazz suite, inhibited by the limitations the Corona virus had bestowed on all of us.
 I couldn’t go anywhere, not to perform or to find inspiration with other musicians playing.